 Stir in the buffalo sauce, ranch, salt, and pepper.

 Mix until everything is well incorporated.
 Taste and adjust seasonings as desired.
 Serve as is or with bread, toast, or lettuce wraps.

-- Once prepared, this recipe will keep for 5-7 days.
+Once prepared, this chickpea salad will keep for 5-7 days.
 Store it in an air tight container for best results.